CHUKWUSOMBILI/RFM-ANALYSIS/README.md

 ## CONCLUSION

-The RFM analysis successfully segmented our customers into
+The RFM analysis successfully segmented the  customers into

 - i.
 Whale customers